Miss Oregon

-The Miss Oregon competition is a regional scholarship competition and beauty pageant that selects the representative for the US state of Oregon in the Miss America pageant.
+The Miss Oregon competition is a regional scholarship competition that selects the representative for the US state of Oregon in the Miss America pageant.
 The annual event includes contestants from across the state and awards scholarships to the participants.

-Sophia Takla of Portland was crowned Miss Oregon 2022 on June 18, 2022 at Seaside Civic and Convention Center in Seaside.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she placed in the Top 11.
+Abigail Hoppe of McMinnville was crowned Miss Oregon 2024 on June 29, 2024, at Seaside Convention Center in Seaside, Oregon.
+She competed for the title of Miss America 2025 in January 2025, in Orlando, Florida.

 Gallery of past titleholders

 History

 The event began in 1947 as the Miss Oregon Pageant and was founded by the merchants in the coastal city of Seaside.
 Miss Oregon was designated the official State Hostess in 1969.
 In 2001, Katie Harman was crowned Miss Oregon and went on to win the Miss America crown, becoming the only Miss Oregon winner of the national event.
 The event is now titled the Miss Oregon Scholarship Pageant.

 The event is held at the Seaside Civic and Convention Center at the Oregon Coast with local Seaside merchants as the primary sponsors of the annual contest.
-The two-day event narrows the competition down to ten finalists on the first day before selecting a winner on the second day.
-Events at the event include an evening wear competition, talent competition, a fitness competition, and an interview.
+The preliminary nights narrow the competition down to around ten finalists before selecting a winner on finals night.
+Events at the event include an evening wear competition, talent competition, a fitness wear competition, and a private interview.
 The competition includes an interview on-stage as the final portion before a winner is selected.

 In addition to the chance to become Miss America, the winner also receives scholarships.
 Contests range in age from 18 to 28, and must first win local competitions or compete at large before qualifying for the Miss Oregon contest.